AprilYao2001/AprilYao2001/README.md

 📖 Major in computer science <br>
 📩 Email : yaoapril52@gmail.com <br>

-I’m interested in software engineering, UI/UX design, and recently...🧐 computer graphics and game!
+I’m interested in software engineering, UI/UX design, and recently...😵 busy with *dissertation* and *apply for graduate program*.

 <br>